ellertone/ellertone/README.md

 ⚡ I have a passion for system architecture and design, and UI/UX design.

-🔭 I’m currently working on Microservices.
+🔭 I’m currently working on Microservices with Java.

 💼 Professional Summary
 - Full-stack developer aimed towards building scalable and robust web applications.